 Welcome to Heroic Hollywood Mark II!
 I’m so excited to FINALLY share the new site design with our readers.
 It’s been an interesting 9 months so far.
 I paid close attention to your comments, your criticisms, and especially your suggestions.

-When I first launched the site, my goal was to just get content rolling, score some scoops, and put a staff together.
+When I first launched Heroic Hollywood, my goal was to just get content rolling, score some scoops, and put a staff together.
 The site didn’t really have no functionality, and the user experience wasn’t all that great.
 As our readership grew, it quickly dawned on me that I had to do something and fast.

 Thank God for the good folks at LOUDD who pitched me last year on a new site redesign.
 I finally pulled the trigger back in December and I’m glad that I did because I think they did an outstanding job.
 There were some technical issues with our former content management system Squarespace which delayed the launch by a few weeks.